with-backed/backed-community-nft-docs/README.md

 We currently have three levels for each type and are working on fully fleshed out definitions.

 #### Trusted Tester
-- Level 1 Trusted Tester token, given to community members who tried the product and gave some useful feedback
+- Level 1 Trusted Tester token, given to community members who tried the product and gave some useful feedback that was used to make a product change or caught an important bug.
-- Level 2 Trusted Tester token, given to community members who have continually used the product and offered helpful feedback
+- Level 2 Trusted Tester token, given to community members who have continually used the product and offered helpful feedback which has resulted in several product changes.
 - Level 3 ...

 #### Pawn Shopper